EFFECTIVE MONDAY, MAY 18TH, 2020 OUR OFFICE WILL RESUME NORMAL BUSINESS HOURS

-- - Even with these limited hearings, people can participate by phone.
-Just contact our clerks & let them know whether you will be attending in person or by phone.
-We are encouraging people to participate by phone. - Please don't bring young kids to court.
+- - Even with these limited hearings, people can participate by phone or Zoom.
+Just contact our clerks & let them know whether you will be attending in person, by phone or by Zoom .
+We are encouraging people to participate by phone or Zoom - Please don't bring young kids to court.
 Older kids should be present – only if necessary & if they cannot meaningfully participate by phone. - Parents will not be produced from jail/prison for PPH or 10-Day hearings.

 - Under these unprecedented times, dropping your payment in the mail is a good way to go.
 We only accept money orders.
 In addition ,before you get your money order, please contact the clerk’s office for the discounted rate.
 The money orders needs to be made out to Paulding County Juvenile Court.
 Also, If you have taken the Driver’s Defense Course, please send the certificate in with the payment

 - Mailing Address: Paulding County Juvenile Court- 280 Constitution Blvd.
 Room: 2106 Dallas, Georgia 30132 @(Model.BulletStyle == CivicPlus.Entities.Modules.Layout.Enums.BulletStyle.Decimal ? "ol" : "ul")>

 Welcome to the Paulding County Juvenile Court.
 This website will enable you to become aware of various resources and services available to you through this office.

 The Paulding County Juvenile Court is organized under Chapter 11 of Title 15 of the Official Code of Georgia.

 The Court is dedicated to serving the residents of Paulding County.
 The Court has jurisdiction over most children under the age of 17 who are charged with violating any law or are deemed runaways, ungovernable, or beyond parental control.

 The Court also hears all cases involving allegations of deprivation of children under the age of 18 found within its jurisdictions.